neptune-ai/docs/docs/logging-and-managing-experiment-results/logging-experiment-data.rst

 Logging experiment data
 =======================
+[loom-placeholder]

-During machine learning experimentation, you need to keep track of many different types of (meta)-data.
-Neptune help you in this task by logging, keeping track of and visualizing experiment (meta)-data.
+During machine learning experimentation, you need to keep track of many different types of meta-data.
+Neptune helps you do that by logging, keeping track of and visualizing it.

-You can track many different types of (meta)-data to the experiment.
+You can track many different types of data to the experiment.
 It can be metric, loss, image, interactive visualization, model checkpoint, pandas DataFrame and many more.

-Simply check :ref:`what you can log <what-you-can-log>` section below for complete listing.
+Simply check :ref:`what you can log <what-you-can-log>` section below for a complete list.

 **On this page:**